-Like most other states, Georgia has a specific set of exemption laws that may be available to you in order to protect the value of some of your possessions from creditors if you file for a Georgia Chapter 7 or Chapter 13 bankruptcy.
+Georgia Bankruptcy Exemptions may be available to you like they are in most other states in order to protect the value of some of your possessions from creditors if you file for a Georgia Chapter 7 or Chapter 13 bankruptcy.

 Are Federal Bankruptcy Exemptions Available to Me in Georgia?